Do you ever need encouragement or extra strength—on the job, or just in life generally?

 they shall run and not be weary; they shall walk and not faint.
 (Isaiah 40:28-31)

-Through Isaiah, God drives home the point that even the strongest, healthiest, most vigorous human beings are mere mortals.
-Their strength is always limited.
-But God’s is not.
-In fact, God’s own strength is not only limitless, he has limitless strength to give away.
+Through Isaiah, God emphasizes that even the strongest, healthiest, and most vigorous humans are limited.
+Their strength has boundaries—but God’s does not.
+And His strength is not only limitless; He has limitless strength to give.

-But to whom does God give that strength?
-To those who “wait on the Lord,” or who “hope” in the Lord.
-That means those who wait patiently, expectantly, and faithfully for it, trusting that God not only can, but in his perfect faithfulness, will give it—and give it generously.
+But to whom does He give it?
+To those who “wait on the Lord” or “hope in the Lord”—those who patiently, expectantly, and faithfully trust that God not only can, but will, provide His strength generously.

-Whether it’s in your role at the firm, in your family, in your spiritual life, or wherever else, God is not only able but willing to take your finite strength that ultimately fades into weariness and exchange it for strength that soars like an eagle, runs without running out, and walks without giving up.
+Whether it’s in your work, your family, your spiritual life, or anywhere else, God is able—and willing—to exchange your finite, fading strength for strength that soars like an eagle, runs without exhaustion, and walks without giving up.